typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

   # The mode in which ConductR is started.
   # Modes: 'standalone', 'mesos'
   # By default 'standalone' is used.
-  # If ConductR should be started on Mesos then it is recommended to specify the 'mesos-master' option when starting
+  # If ConductR should be started on Mesos then it is recommended to specify the '--mesos-master' option when starting
   # the ConductR process.
-The 'mesos-master' option will set the mode to 'mesos' and
+The '--mesos-master' option will set the mode to 'mesos' and
-  # the 'resource-provider.mesos.master' to the given address
+  # the 'conductr.mesos-scheduler-client.master' to the given address
   mode = "standalone"

+  # The seed nodes or constructr coordination service addresses to bootstrap the ConductR cluster.
+  # The ConductR option --seed is available to add entries to `conductr-seed-nodes`.
+  # Depending on the given addresses the ConductR cluster is bootstrapped differently:
+  # 1. If empty, the ConductR node joins the cluster with itself (default)
+  # 2. If the given addresses does not contain a Zookeeper address, i.e. does not start with zk://, then these addresses
+  #    are interpretes as seed nodes.
+The ConductR node will join another ConductR cluster by given seed nodes.
+  # 3. If at least one of the given addresses is a Zookeeper address, i.e. address starts with zk://, then the other addresses
+  #    are filtered out and only the Zookeeper addresses are kept.
+These Zookeeper addresses are then interpreted
+  #    as ConstructR coordination service nodes.
+ConstructR is then started and therefore responsible to bootstrap the ConductR cluster.
+  seed-nodes = []

   # The directory where bundles and their configuration are written to.
-  storage-dir = ${java.io.tmpdir}/conductr/bundles
+  storage-dir = ${java.io.tmpdir}/conductr/${conductr.ip}/bundles

   # The amount of time Lightbend ConductR expects to wait on achieving a read quorum.
 10 seconds should
   # cover large clusters, but you may need to increase this if read timeouts appear